[ Printer Friendly Version ] [ Report Abuse ]

 "Shit," I said.

-There was a screaming sound, and then the wand split in two, sending a sheet of white, molten light billowing towards the ceiling.
+A sudden, screaming sound and then the wand split in two, sending a sheet of white, molten light billowing towards the ceiling.
 It was like a lightning strike.
-The whole room started to quake and rumble.
-Disgruntled, old portraits fell off the wall.
-The ground wavered and finally broke, causing tiny little cracks to rupture the carpeting.
+The whole room began to quake and rumble forebodingly, throwing me off my already wobbly balance.
+Disgruntled old portraits fell off the wall, yelping in fear.
+The ground wavered and finally broke, causing tiny little rifts to rupture the carpeting.

 I struggled, in vain, to run.